 While it’s a decent and action-packed enough film, it’s somewhat lacking in something I can’t quite put my finger on.
 Maybe it’s that the original set such a high bar in terms if its exploitative elements that this followup seems too tame despite the high body count?
 I guess that’s it.
 Granted, it’s certainly got a cruel streak tempered by some light comic moments (you gotta love that parrot!).
 But everything seems too formulaic in that “let’s copy some stuff that worked in the first one” manner.
 Then again, this isn’t a film you’d want to over-scrutinize (he says, over-scrutinizing the film).

 As for special features, you get a trailer and Django Explained, a new interview with Spaghetti Western expert and author Kevin Grant.
 He explains a bit about all those different Djangos and how the name more or less guaranteed box office success overseas even if the films had nothing to do with the character.
 Which is amusing at the end of the day because this review really doesn’t have much to say about the overall okay-ness of this film.
-I’d call that an evening out of things
+I’d call that an evening of interesting but under cooked pasta unless you have the original Django around to supplement what’s here with its spicier sauce.

 Score: C+ (75%)